 This Report Period To Date

 Total Projected Budget from All Sources N/A 25,160,000

 Total CDBG Disaster Recovery Grant Funds Budgeted N/A 25,160,000

 Program Funds Drawdown 0 5,476,001

 Obligated CDBG DR Funds 0 25,160,000

 Expended CDBG DR Funds 0 5,476,001

 Match Contributed 0 0

-Program Income Received 0 0 Program Income Drawdown 0 0
+Program Income Received 0 0

+Program Income Drawdown 0 0

-Performance Measures This This Report Period Cumulative Actual Total / Expected Low Mod Total Low Mod Total of Persons benefitting 0 0 0 644/7,811 483/10,652 1 53,231/144,301
+Performance Measures This Re eport Perio od Cumulati ve Actual To otal / Expected Low Mod Total Low Mod Total of Persons benefitting 0 0 0 644/7,811 483/10,652 153,231/144,301

---NEW YORK STOCK EXCHANGE AREA SECURITY AND AESTHETIC IMPROVEMENTS-- LMDC, in coordination with the New York City Department of City Planning, and the Economic Development Corporation, plans and oversees the construction of Phase One of the project, which includes the installation of security barriers and guard facilities; the repaving of the Broadway intersections at Wall Street and Exchange Place; the installation of cobblestones along Broad Street between Wall Street and Exchange Place; and the placement of NoGo bollards.
+PROGRAM DESCRIPTION: LMDC has allocated \$25,160,000 to the New York Stock Exchange Area Security and Streetscape Program, of which \$160,000 is for costs associated with environmental review and \$25,000,000 is to plan and oversee the construction of the Program.
+The Program includes the installation of security barriers and guard facilities; the repaving of the Broadway intersections at Wall Street and Exchange Place; the installation of Eurocobble along Broad Street between Wall Street and Exchange Place; and the placement of NoGo bollards.
 Phase One also includes the addition of new and more attractive street furniture to facilitate pedestrian circulation and enjoyment of the Financial District.
 Nearly all the improvements using Phase One funds have been made.
 In order to continue with the critical improvements begun in Phase One of the New York Stock Exchange Area project, Phase Two focuses on the next step of improving the public realm.
 The improvements support and enhance the Financial District as a competitive location for businesses and residents.
-LMDC funds would be used for projects that include, but are not limited to, the following: a second set of turntables at the intersection of Wall and William Streets to replace the existing clamshell devices, expanded use of EuroCobble along Wall Street between New and Willam Streets and along Broad between Wall and Beaver Streets, the introduction of interpretive historical elements along Wall and Broad Streets, plaques and markers explaining the relevance of the historical interpretive elements, and a raised pedestrian zone would be introduced at the corner of Exchange Place and Broad Street. -- PROGRAM OBJECTIVE-- The objective of the New York Stock Exchange Security and Streetscape project is to provide the utmost security for the Stock Exchange area, and to ensure that the environment is aesthetically conducive for the people that work and live in the Financial District.
+LMDC funds would be used for projects that include, but are not limited to, the following: a second set of turntables at the intersection of Wall and William Streets to replace the existing clamshell devices, expanded use of EuroCobble along Wall Street between New and Willam Streets and along Broad between Wall and Beaver Streets, the introduction of interpretive historical elements along Wall and Broad Streets, plaques and markers explaining the relevance of the historical interpretive elements, and a raised pedestrian zone would be introduced at the corner of Exchange Place and Broad Street.
+PROGRAM OBJECTIVE: The objective of the New York Stock Exchange Area Security and Streetscape Program is to provide the utmost security for the Stock Exchange area, and to ensure that the environment is aesthetically conducive for the people that work and live in the Financial District.
 Securing the area has long been a priority for New York City and New York State.
-The proposed improvements will serve to make the Financial District a competitive location for businesses and an attractive place for residents. --BENEFICIARIES--This project would benefit residents, workers, businesses, not-for profits, and visitors to Lower Manhattan.
-This project would also serve to benefit the many visitors to the area by providing for aesthetic improvements to the public realm. --ALLOCATIONS IN PARTIAL ACTION PLAN-In July 2003, PAP 4 allocated up to \$10,000,000 in estimated costs for Phase One.
-PAP 4 was amended in June 2004 and an additional \$160,000 was added for costs associated with environmental review.
-PAP 10 allocated up to \$15,000,000 in estimated costs for Phase Two.
+The proposed improvements will serve to make the Financial District a competitive location for businesses and an attractive place for residents.
+PROPOSED BENEFICIARIES: This project would benefit residents, workers, businesses, not-for profits, and visitors to Lower Manhattan.
+This project would also serve to benefit the many visitors to the area by providing for aesthetic improvements to the public realm.
+SELECTION OF BENEFICIARIES: The Stock Exchange Area, much like the rest of Lower Manhattan is a neighborhood in flux, these improvements to the security and aesthetics of the streets will allow for a healthier growth and greater quality of life for both residents and employees of the areas businesses.

-PROJECT AREA-- The project area for the New York Stock Exchange Phase Two project is generally bounded by Broadway Avenue to the west, Pine Street to the North.
-William Street to the east, and Beaver Street to the south.
+PROJECT AREA-- The project area for the New York Stock Exchange Phase Two project is generally bounded by Broadway Avenue to the west, Pine Street to the North, William Street to the east, and Beaver Street to the south.